aardlyworthit/Search-and-Destroy-v3.0/README.md

 # Search and Destroy v3.0 (rel-1.0.3) — 13 Mar 2019
-Good morning, here are the latest updates and problem fixes:
+Good morning friends, ninjas, and everyone else, here are the latest updates and problem fixes:

  - Fixed the various issues with 'xcp' and 'xset vidblain'.
 Depending on the situation, it could fail by not resuming speedwalk after passing through the dark portal, or by not doing qw/ht on arrival.
 It should work correctly now but be on the lookout just in case.
 Writing this was an adventure, to say the least.